 - This step computes the union of intersections from the component boxes in each cluster.

-- Any sections that do not overlap with at least one other box are discarded.
+- By default, any sections that do not overlap with at least one other box are discarded.
 This can be changed using report options to increase recall.

 - An aggregate bounding box is generated from the sections that are part of at least two component boxes.